 Understanding Whole Body Donation

-There are plenty of misconceptions out there regarding donating your body for scientific, medical or educational purposes, often referred to as “donating your body to science.”
-If you are considering becoming a donor you probably have more than a few questions about the process.
+There are plenty of misconceptions out there regarding donating your body for scientific, medical, or educational purposes, often referred to as “donating your body to science.”
+If you are considering becoming a donor, you probably have more than a few questions about the process.
 We want to help by providing some facts about whole body donation.

 An organ donor can be a whole body donor in some cases.

 The organ donor designation symbol on the back of your license does not imply consent for whole body donation.
 A donor would need to register with both the organ donation organization and the whole body donation organization and let their loved ones know they are an organ donor first and a body donor second.
-Also, since whole body donation is not used for transplant purposes, many more people are able to be accepted as donors because old age or diseases like cancer generally do not prevent your acceptance.
+Also, since whole body donation is not used for transplant purposes, many more people can be accepted as donors because old age or diseases like cancer generally do not prevent your acceptance.

 Pre-registration is always best but not required.

 THE FACTS: Just about everyone can be accepted as a whole body donor.
-However; there are a few diseases, such as HIV, hepatitis, and some other communicable diseases, that would prevent one from qualifying to be a donor.
+However, there are a few diseases, such as HIV, hepatitis, and other communicable diseases, that would prevent one from qualifying to be a donor.
 The donor organization will ask questions regarding a donor’s medical condition and lifestyle to help better understand how the donation can best be used.

-Research For Life is a NO cost program, your family or estate will never be charged.
+Research For Life is a no-cost program.
+Your family or estate will never be charged.

 Can my family still have a memorial service without the body being present?